Zackiss/TruthCamera/README.md

 To get started with the Trustful Camera, you will need to:

 1. Purchase a Trustful Camera device
-2. Install the Trustful Camera app on your mobile device
+2. Install the Trustful Camera app on your mobile IOS system device
-3. Connect your Trustful Camera to your mobile device via Bluetooth
-4. Start taking photos and videos
+3. Start taking photos and videos with automatically stamped and anti-faked security measures

 Once you have taken photos or videos with the Trustful Camera, you can use the app to view and manage your media, including verifying the chain of custody and detecting any attempts at forgery.